The New Default. Your hub for building smart, fast, and sustainable AI software

 Jakub Andrzejewski

-Understanding Nuxt.js's core features is the key for developers looking to leverage its full potential.
+Understanding Nuxt.js's core features is key for developers looking to make the most of the framework.
 From automatic code splitting to powerful state management and modular extensibility, Nuxt.js provides an all-in-one solution for Vue developers aiming to build high-performing web applications with minimal configuration.

-In this article, we explore a carefully curated selection of core Nuxt.js features that make it a standout framework, focusing on how they enhance performance, developer experience, and scalability.
+In this article, as a trusted Nuxt agency, we explore a carefully curated selection of core Nuxt.js features that make it a standout framework, focusing on how they enhance performance, developer experience, and scalability.
 This list is based on the author's hands-on experience as a Vue & Nuxt developer and the practical value these features offer in real-world applications.

 What is Nuxt?